masoudrahimi39/Hands-On-Projects-2/Generating Hand Writtern Digits using Deep Learning/README.md

 The process of data generation and the advantages and disadvantages of GANs (Generative Adversarial Networks) and VAEs compared to each other differ significantly:

 ### GANs
-- GANs are based on the conflict between Discriminator and Generator.
+- GANs are based on the conflict between the Discriminator and Generator.
 - The Discriminator learns to distinguish between real and fake data, acting as a binary classifier.
 - The Generator learns to generate samples from independent and identically distributed (iid) noise.
 - As training progresses, the Generator creates more convincing fake samples, making its productions closer to reality.